cap-js-community/sap-afc-sdk/README.md

     - Check function and status transitions can be customized
     - Final statuses are `completed`, `completedWithWarning`, `completedWithError`, `failed`, and `canceled`, no further status transitions are then allowed
   - Job results are checked and processed via `async checkJobResults(req, results)`
-    - Valid results are valid according to job results signature constraints (see below)
+    - Valid results are valid, according to job results signature constraints (see below)
     - Returns the processed job results to be inserted
   - Call `await next()` to perform default implementation (update status to requested status)
 - `on(cancelJob)`: